algolab-quantique/quantumcrypto-frontend/README.md

 multiplayer learning experience for understanding quantum cryptography protocols and quantum computing concepts.

+## Prerequisites

+- Node.js version 18.17 or higher.
+You can install this using Homebrew ('brew install node').
+Alternatively, you can install Node Version Manager (NVM) which is a tool that let's you install and switch between different versions of Node.js.
+- npm (this should come bundled with Node.js)
+- Git

 ## Running Locally

 To run the QuantumCrypto frontend locally, follow these steps: